pepsilad2222/UnfortunateTeam/project work/Iteration_Week11-12.md

 ### **Iteration Current:**
 #### Plans for the next week of this iteration:
 #### Tasks Breakdown:

+Boss Battle Development (7 hours): Create the boss logic and functions.

 Develop Other Path (4 hours): Finish left path that introduces players to the game, going a longer way around before getting to the dungeon

 Testing (2 hours): Test new additions for bugs and integration issues.